A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 An Addictive First Half

-Every episode flowed effortlessly into the next, constantly leaving me excited to hit “Next Episode.”
+The first eight episodes were absolute tea.
 The drama felt light, fun, and incredibly easy to binge while still planting enough political tension to keep things interesting.
 At that point, I was already preparing to add it to my list of favourite romance comedies.

 The Bad